 - There’s water and we have a canoe.

-The beautiful blue hue of the sky transformed into a light shade of gray in a span of five minutes.
+Within a span of five minutes, the beautiful blue hue of the sky transformed into a light shade of gray.

 “Hopefully just a sprinkle,” my dad said.